 3) Generate tickets for identified vulnerabilities

-For any true positives noted during review section, an JIRA ticket should be created for future references.
+For any true positives noted during review section, a JIRA ticket should be created for future reference.
 After getting a confirmation from SRE that necessary updates are applied (according to Infrastructure Vulnerability Management Procedure), it is suggested to trigger another manual scan to confirm the findings are closed.

 Application Vulnerability Management

-Scan Setup – Veracode SAST/SCA scans; and DefectDojo
+Scan Setup – Veracode SAST/SCA scans and DefectDojo

 Application scans are automated, integrated in current CI/CD pipelines, and conducted by Veracode.
 All vulnerabilities identified by Veracode are automatically logged into DefectDojo.
-The Security team is responsible for monitoring the health of the vulnerability scan process's health and analysing the findings.
+The Security team is responsible for monitoring the health of the vulnerability scan process and analysing the findings.
 High level details of the process can be found in Infrastructure Vulnerability Management Procedure

 Scan vulnerability management guide